redhat-performance/jetlag/docs/tips-and-vars.md

 **Note:** For bare-metal deployment of OCP 4.13 or greater it is advisable to set the extra vars for by-path reference for the installation as sometimes disk names get swapped during boot discovery (e.g., sda and sdb).
-Using the PCI paths (in a homogeneous SCALE or ALIAS lab cloud) should be consistent across all the machines, and isn't subject to change during discovery.
+Using the PCI paths (in a homogeneous Scale or Performance lab cloud) should be consistent across all the machines, and isn't subject to change during discovery.
 Below are the extra vars along with the hardware used.